 Aventurine gemstoneHome ➤ Encyclopedia of gems ➤ Aventurine gemstone

 This stone has been known for a long time.
-Even the ancient Egyptians tried to artificially create Aventurine glass with splashes of sequins.
-And they have it pretty well.
-However, in Europe the secret manufacture was known only in the XVI century, and even then quite by accident (Venetian glassmakers dropped a little copper filings in the molten glass).
-Because of this quirk of fate the Italians called "avventura" stone, which means "in case".
+Even the ancient Egyptians tried to artificially create an aventurine made of glass with sequins inclusions.
+And they did it quite well.
+However, in Europe, the secret of manufacturing became known only in the XVI century, and even then quite accidentally (Venetian glass blowers dropped a little copper sawdust in the molten glass).
+Because of this whim of fate, the Italians called the stone "avventura", which means "accident".

-Now Aventurine is the production of necklaces, bracelets, pendants, cufflinks, small carvings and even massage balls.
-The current prices for the precious stone is not very high.
+Now aventurine is used to produce beads, bracelets, pendants, cufflinks, small carved figures and even massage balls.
+The current prices for this gem are not very high.